davidroman0O/frango/examples/handledir/README.md

 # HandleDir Example

-This example demonstrates how to use the `HandleDir` function in Go-PHP to automatically register PHP files in a directory structure.
+This example demonstrates how to use Frango's `HandleDir` function to register all PHP files in a directory for serving.

 ## Features

-- Automatically registers all PHP files under a URL prefix
+- Automatically mapping all PHP files in a directory
+- Serving an entire directory structure with one command
+- Preserving the directory hierarchy in URL paths
-- Creates clean URLs without .php extensions
+- Automatically creating clean URLs for all files
-- Works with nested directories
-- Supports both relative and absolute paths

 ## Directory Structure

 ```
 web/
+  ├── index.php     # Root index file
+  ├── about.php     # About page
-  ├── index.php           # Main page with links
+  ├── contact.php   # Contact page
-  ├── pages/              # Pages directory
+  ├── blog/         # Blog directory
+  │   ├── index.php # Blog index
-  │   ├── about.php       # About page
+  │   ├── post1.php # Individual blog post
-  │   └── contact.php     # Contact page
+  │   └── post2.php # Another blog post
-  └── api/                # API directory
+  └── docs/         # Documentation directory
+      ├── index.php # Docs index
-      ├── users.php       # Users API endpoint
+      ├── guide.php # Guide page
-      └── items.php       # Items API endpoint
+      └── api.php   # API documentation
 ```

 ## How it Works

+The example registers all PHP files in the `web` directory and makes them available at corresponding URLs:

+- `web/index.php` → `/index.php` or `/`
+- `web/about.php` → `/about.php` or `/about`
+- `web/blog/index.php` → `/blog/index.php` or `/blog/`
+- `web/blog/post1.php` → `/blog/post1.php` or `/blog/post1`

+The `HandleDir` function automatically:

-1. The `HandleDir` function scans a directory for PHP files
+1. Recursively finds all PHP files in the specified directory
-2. It automatically registers each file under the specified URL prefix
+2. Registers them with appropriate URL patterns
-3. All PHP files are accessible with or without the `.php` extension
+3. Creates clean URLs without the .php extension
-4. The original directory structure is preserved in the URL paths
+4. Sets up directory indexes using index.php files

 ## Running the Example